 We recognise that involvement and effective participation of members, staff, our service users and partners is fundamental to the way the Council operates.
 We strongly believe that involving, engaging and consulting with people should be meaningful and sustainable.
 We want to continually improve our ways of engaging and involving people.
 The following equality governance structures are in place to ensure that we actively engage with members, staff, service users and partners.

 Reducing inequality and delivering the Council’s equality objectives can only be delivered effectively if it is embedded across the organisation and within partnership working.
 The equality governance structure outlines how key internal and external groups/partnerships work in collaboration to deliver the Council’s commitment to equality.
-A brief description of each element of the structure is outlines below.
+A brief description of each element of the structure is outlined below.

 The Executive is responsible for the development of the policies, strategies and plans for the Council and their approval.
 The Executive comprises the Leader of the Council and a small number of members of Council appointed by the Leader following the Council’s Annual meeting.
 There will always be an Executive Member responsible for equalities.